sullydux/The-Coin-Knight/README.md

 The Coin Knight is a Godot platform-ish game.
 You play as a knight and collect coins.

+This is my first Godot game and the base game from [Brackeys "How to make a Video Game - Godot Beginner Tutorial"](https://www.youtube.com/watch?v=LOhfqjmasi0)

 ## To add

 This game is still in active dev with many more fetures and mechanics.